What Is Modified Bitumen Roofing A Complete Guide

 The Weather-Facing Cap Sheet

-The cap sheet is saturated with that polymer-modified asphalt (either SBS or APP) and embedded with a thick layer of ceramic-coated mineral granules.
-These little granules are critical for two reasons:
+The cap sheet is soaked in that same polymer-modified asphalt, SBS or APP, and the top is packed with ceramic-coated mineral granules.
+Those granules earn their keep two ways:

 Anatomy of a Modified Bitumen Roofing System

-Knowing which one is right for your property starts here.
+Figuring out which one fits your property starts right here.

 SBS Modified Bitumen: The Flexible Champion